Chinese internet publishing options

 This is the “do nothing” option.
 You can leave your website on its existing domain and platform.

-Problems with domain name and website response times in China often prevent the visibility of your business, products, and services.
+Problems with domain names and website response times in China often prevent your business, products, and services from being visible to potential customers.

 Check that your website can be seen and used in China: Website Page Test